overcast07/wayback-machine-spn-scripts/README.md

 ### Installation

 Download the script and make it executable with the command `chmod a+x spn.sh`.
+The script can be run directly and does not need to be compiled to a binary executable beforehand.

 ### Dependencies